The mixed-use Northshore Town Center is on its way, for a second time, to becoming a shopping-living hub for Knoxville, Tennessee.

 The development is complemented by a 5-acre lake, parks and greenspace.
 In addition, CHM sold a tract of the development to Knox County, which is constructing a 1,100-student elementary school within the planned community that is scheduled to open in 2013.

-"Residents bought homes based on a concept of a mixed-use town center," McGuffin says.
-"And while our plan wasn't exactly what they expected, they were excited that we were there to complete the project and bring new life to their community."
+“Residents bought homes based on a concept of a mixed-use town center,” McGuffin says.
+“And while our plan wasn’t exactly

 Total investment over the next 5 years is $98.7 million and includes approximately 430,000 square feet of retail developed in three phases; 75,000 square feet of office; 240 apartments or condominiums; 75 townhouses and 150 single-family homes.